-Based on federal guidance and statewide mitigation plans implemented by Gov. Tom Wolf around the coronavirus pandemic and Penn State’s ability to meet the state’s requirements for in-person instruction, Penn State is planning for in-person instruction for Fall Semester 2020.
+Based on federal guidance and statewide mitigation plans implemented by Gov. Tom Wolf around the coronavirus pandemic and Penn State’s ability to meet the state’s requirements for in-person instruction, Penn State is planning for in-person instruction for fall 2020 and spring 2021 semesters.

 In-person internships, however, can often take place in locations where conditions differ from Penn State campus locations.
 Given this situation, Penn State will continue to review requests for in-person internships to ensure that students are aware of the flexibility they have to meet academic requirements.

-During Fall Semester 2020, experiential education (including credit-bearing internships, clinical assignments or noncredit experiences that are required for degree completion) may be either in-person or virtual.
+During each semester, experiential education (including credit-bearing internships, clinical assignments or noncredit experiences that are required for degree completion) may be either in-person or virtual.
 All academic units must accept virtual experiences as meeting internship requirements unless accreditation or other regulations prevent that.
 These guidelines also apply to any internship experiences offered through Penn State that you may wish or need to take advantage of.

 - Internal Penn State internships must follow Penn State guidelines regarding hiring and funding.
 This decision reinforces the University’s primary goal to maintain health and safety for all involved and to recognize that different and rapidly changing situations are emerging across the nation and world.